rezapour/CarsListTask/README.md

 # Task

-This is a simple app that load list of cars from api and shows them in a List and Map
+This is a simple app that load list of cars from api and shows them in a List and Map.
+For running the application you need an google map api key.

 ### Dependencies